gianordoli/bootcamp_2014_code/day_01/README.md

 ##Homework:
 DRAW a scene, character or object.
 Use the elements we learned in class today. **Gold stars** if you can make it interact with the mouse.

-##References:
-* List some useful references
-* List some useful references
-* List some useful references